Rafael A. Araya-Gochez

 Gamma-ray Bursts.
 As

-I set out to understand the magnetic nature of accretion flows onto black holes, I was the first theorist to carry out a
+I set out to understand the magnetic nature of accretion flows onto black holes, I was first to carry out a

 fully general relativistic analysis